 This can make long-term survivors up to ten times more likely to become disabled.
 We need to improve our understanding of childhood brain tumours.

-The University of Nottingham and the Queen's Medical Centre (QMC) have been UK leaders in childhood brain tumours since the UK’s first paediatric neuroscience ward opened at the QMC in the 1980s.
-In 1997, public donations led to the founding of the Children's Brain Tumour Research Centre (CBTRC) at the QMC.
+The University of Nottingham and the Queen's Medical Centre (QMC) have been UK leaders in childhood brain tumours since the 1980s.
+The Children's Brain Tumour Research Centre (CBTRC) was founded at the QMC in 1997.